joaopeixoto13/OPTEE-RPI4/README.md

 make -j$(nproc)
 ```

-(*This step can take about ~1h to be completed on a laptop with an INtel i7-9750H processor*)
+(*This step can take about ~1h to be completed on a laptop with an Intel i7-9750H processor*)

 Once the process is done, **and if no error occurred**, Buildroot output is stored in a single directory, output/.
 This directory contains several subdirectories: